Frequently Asked Questions

 What is Young Dance protocol if by chance a Young Dance community member contracts COVID-19?

-If a Young Dance community member informs of a positive COVID-19 status, we will first notify anyone who came in direct contact with that person, followed by a message to our community at large.
-Details of the person and points of contact will not be shared to the general community in order to protect the privacy of those affected.
+If a Young Dance community member informs us of a positive COVID-19 status, we will notify anyone in direct contact with that person.

 Does Young Dance have wifi?